ZhangChuye/ZhangChuye.github.io/_pages/about.md

   <tr>
     <td>
     <!-- I just started my M.S. in Robotics at Georgia Tech in Fall 2025.
 I earned my B.S. in Robotics Engineering from Southern University of Science and Technology (SUSTech) in July 2025, where I worked with Professor Wei Zhang in the <a href = "https://www.wzhanglab.site/" target="_blank" >CLEAR lab</a> since 2022.
 I'm interested in developing general-purpose robot control methods and interfaces to enable long-term, human-level assistance in both home and social settings. -->
     I’m a first-year M.S. student in Robotics at Georgia Tech, starting in Fall 2025.
 I received my B.S. in Robotics Engineering from the Southern University of Science and Technology (SUSTech) in July 2025, where I worked with Professor Wei Zhang in the <a href = "https://www.wzhanglab.site/" target="_blank" >CLEAR lab</a> since 2022.
-My work focuses on developing general-purpose robot control methods and interfaces that help robots provide long-term, human-level assistance in everyday settings.
+My research interests focus on developing general-purpose robot control methods and interfaces that aim to enable robots to provide long-term, human-level assistance in everyday environments.
     </td>
   </tr>
 </table>